-(c) Lightscape Technologies, Inc.
+(d) Lightscape Technologies, Inc.

-On December 2, 1997, Discreet entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") with Lantern Acquisition Corp., a Delaware corporation and wholly-owned subsidiary of Discreet Logic ("Merger Sub"), and Lightscape Technologies, Inc., a Delaware corporation

-("Lightscape").
-On December 30, 1997, pursuant to the Merger Agreement, and upon the satisfaction of certain closing conditions, Merger Sub merged (the 'Lightscape Merger") with and into Lightscape with Lightscape as the surviving corporation and a wholly-owned subsidiary of Discreet.
+On December 2, 1997, Discreet entered into an Agreement and Plan of Merger and Reorganization (the "Merger Agreement") with Lantern Acquisition Corp., a Delaware corporation and wholly-owned subsidiary of Discreet Logic ("Merger Sub"), and Lightscape Technologies, Inc., a Delaware corporation ("Lightscape").
+On December 30, 1997, pursuant to the Merger Agreement, and upon the satisfaction of certain closing conditions, Merger Sub merged (the "Lightscape Merger") with and into Lightscape with Lightscape as the surviving corporation and a wholly-owned subsidiary of Discreet.
 As a result of the Lightscape Merger, Discreet Logic acquired, among other products, the Lightscape product, a software application which integrates radiosity and raytracing with physically based lighting, including related know-how and goodwill.
 The aggregate purchase price for Lightscape includes the assumption of approximately \$5,700,000 of net liabilities (of which approximately \$3,400,000 was paid at the closing), not including costs associated with the transaction, and up to \$6,800,000 in contingent consideration to be paid only if certain revenue objectives are achieved by Lightscape in calendar 1998 and 1999.
 The acquisition has been accounted for as a purchase.
-A substantial portion of the purchase price and transaction costs was allocated to purchased in-process research and development that had not yet reached technical feasibility and had no alternative use for which Discreet Logic incurred a one-time charge against earnings in the amount of \$5,800,000 (\$0.20 per share), based on an independent appraisal, in the quarter ended December 31, 1997 and approximately \$1,087,000 was allocated to intangible assets, which include goodwill and acquired technology, and is being amortized on a straight-line basis over their estimated useful lives of three to five years.
+A substantial portion of the purchase price and transaction costs was allocated to purchased in-process research and development that had not yet reached technical feasibility and had no alternative use for which Discreet Logic incurred a one-time charge against earnings in the amount of \$5,800,000 (\$0.20 per share), based on an independent appraisal, in the quarter ended December 31, 1997.
 The terms of the transaction were the result of arm's-length negotiations between the representatives of Discreet and Lightscape.